 Then along came Robbie from Invisible Publishing with an offer to make it into a book, and that was that.

 Homing won the Margaret and John Savage First Book Award in 2008.
-I had such an outer body experience when they called my name, I didn’t even turn to look at, let alone kiss, my husband.
-I just bolted for the podium to accept my award.
+I had such an out-of-body experience when they called my name, I didn’t even turn to look at, let alone kiss, my husband.
+I just bolted for the lectern to accept my award.
 Because I am all class.

 Homing was optioned for film in 2009, but the wheels of filmmaking in Canada move slowly.
 No news to report on that front at this moment.